ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 There is going to be a picture of project board here.

 Shown in the flow of activities below is the workflow of our project development.
-<br>Development starts with issue creation in GitHub, formulated using user stories describing the desired functionality and acceptance criteria.
+<br>Development starts with issue creation in GitHub, specified using user stories that describes the desired functionality and acceptance criteria.
 <br>From the issue, a dedicated feature branch is created, as we work with trunk-based development.
 The functionality is then developed and tested in isolation.
-<br>When the feature is completed, a pull request is opened and reviewed by teammates.
-If the pull request is approved, the changes are merged into the main branch
+<br>When the feature is completed, a pull request is opened and thereafter reviewed by teammates.
+If the pull request is approved, the changes are merged into the main branch.

-![Workflow of project development](images/team_work.png) *Workflow showing the development process from issue creation to merging into the main branch.*
+![Workflow of project development](images/team_work.png)
+<br>*Workflow showing the development process from issue creation to merging into the main branch.*
 ## How to make _Chirp!_ work locally
 The Chirp! application runs on .NET 8 so you need to have that installed before you can run it.
 It can be downloaded here: https://dotnet.microsoft.com/en-us/download/dotnet/8.0